akarlinsky/world_mortality/README.md

 * We only collect weekly, monthly, or quarterly data.
 * We only provide all-cause mortality numbers, without splitting by age or gender.
 * We only provide country-level data, without splitting it by regions or individual cities.
-* The data for the European countries are sourced from the [EuroStat](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Weekly_death_statistics&stable).
 * The Short Term Mortality Fluctuations (STMF) dataset from the [Human Mortality Database](https://www.mortality.org) (HMD) is integrated into this dataset.
+See the STMF dataset for mortality by age and gender; here we only provide the total numbers.
+* The data for the European countries that are not in STMF are sourced from the [EuroStat](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Weekly_death_statistics&stable).
 * Weekly data mostly follow ISO8601 standard, when weeks are calendar weeks, Monday to Sunday, and the weeks on the year boundaries are assigned to the year in which they have more days (four or more).
-Most years have 52 weeks but some years, such as 2015, will have 53 weeks.
+Most years have 52 weeks but some years, such as 2015 and 2020, have 53 weeks.
 Some countries provide weekly data starting weeks from January 1st, irrespective of the week day.
-This is specified in the data table.
+This is specified in the data table. **FIX THIS**
-* Some countries publish incomplete data for most recent weeks, which shows as large "dips" in the weekly mortality for 2020.
-We omit these data points for now for the following countries: Sweden, Slovakia, Finland, Norway, United States.
+* Some countries publish incomplete weekly data for most recent weeks, which shows as large "dips" in the end of the time series.
+We omit these data points for the following countries: Sweden, Slovakia, Finland, Norway, United States.

-We are currently providing data for 64 countries.
+We are currently providing data for 65 countries.
 We welcome any contributions.

 If you use this dataset, please cite this repository.
 Publication is upcoming.

 ## Sources

+### Human Mortality Database, Short-Term Mortality Flucations
+We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Kingdom (England & Wales + Northern Ireland + Scotland), United States.

 ### Eurostat
 We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania, Serbia.

-### Human Mortality Database, Short-Term Mortality Flucations
-We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Kingdom (England & Wales + Northern Ireland + Scotland), United States.

-For some European countries, STMF sometimes has more up-to-date data than Eurostat.
-In that case, we append additional STMF data points to the Eurostat data.
+Also, if Eurostat dataset has any additional values for the countries sourced from the STMF dataset, we append those additional values.

 ### Azerbaijan (monthly)